Why Do I Keep Having the Same Nightmare?

 In trauma-related cases, this repetition often reflects the nervous system trying to process something very overwhelming.

-“As emotional processing improves, dreams often become less literal and more symbolic over time…” (Germain & Zadra, 2009)
+Research shows that dreams in the initial period after trauma tend to include some form of repetition of the traumatic event.
+As emotional processing improves, dreams often become less literal and more symbolic over time (Germain & Zadra, 2009).

 This suggests that repeated nightmares may not mean you are damaged.
 It’s possible that something still feels unresolved.